 - Balance transfer credit card: If your credit is good enough to apply for a balance transfer credit card, that might be the best option.
-Many of these cards offer a 0% interest rate for the first year to year and a half, which gives you a lot of time to pay down your principal balance without paying any interest.
-Specifically look for a card with low or no balance transfer fee, which can really add to your debt if you have a lot of it to transfer.
+Many of these cards offer a 0 percent interest rate for the first year to year and a half, which gives you a lot of time to pay down your principal balance without paying any interest.
+Specifically look for a card with a low or no balance transfer fee, which can really add to your debt if you have a lot of it to transfer.

 - Credit card debt consolidation: Your other option is applying for a consolidation loan that will consolidate all of your debt into one loan with a lower interest rate.
 Basically, the loan is used to pay off your current credit card debt, but then you have to pay the loan off.
 Having the lower interest rate should help you pay off the loan faster.
 Here’s more info from one of the top debt consolidation companies.

 Fix Errors on Your Credit Report

 One of the main things people don’t realize is that you can have errors on your credit report that may be dragging down your credit score.
 Some errors can be simple, like misspelling your name or having the wrong address, but there can be errors in how lenders are reporting to the credit bureaus, and those errors should be fixed immediately.
 There are two ways to get errors fixed on your credit report: